 The first products were rucksacks, which had an external frame, unlike any available on the market at the time.
 The idea came to Nordin after continuous disappointments with regular backpacks, which were uncomfortable and caused back problems.

-The fabric used in tents was used to create these rucksacks and in just a decade, the brand got quite a reputation for their clothing, too, which were also made from that very same fabric.
+The fabric used in tents was used to create these rucksacks and in just a decade, the brand got quite a reputation for their clothing, too, which was also made from that very same fabric.

-Nowadays, their main market is that of Nordic countries, but other citizens from a lot of European countries, as well those in the US, are huge fans of the brand.
+Nowadays, their main market is that of Nordic countries, but other citizens from a lot of European countries, as well as those in the US, are huge fans of the brand.

 Materials and Manufacture